Search

 • The Vowel Diagram or Where Vowel Sounds are Created Inside the Mouth Chart is a tool for teachers and linguists not students.

-Start Where the Student Is
+Start Where the Student is

 Looping back to Steiner and the oral, visual and kinesthetic way humans learn.
 Start where the student is.
 Classic teaching methods deliver loads of data to masses of learners at once.
 Students are innundated with information they can’t remember, won’t use and don’t need.
 Applied linguistics is guilty of all of these sins.
 The physicality and customization of a pronunciation coach like Peggy Tharpe, who focuses on the specific needs of specific language groups, is far more effective than an applied linguistics teacher sharing every nuance of sound (complete with mind-numbing labels and theoretical jargon), whether these sounds are relevant to the learner or not.
 The classic IPA Vowel Diagram makes no distintion between information that is relevant or irrelevant for the student.
 It is a tool for teachers, not learners.